leejungi/Reinforcement-learning-algorithm/Cartpole/README.md

 # A2C
 Update 2021-03-09: Policy-based RL

+Experience
+1. It is important to normalize returns and advantage function.

 # Result
 Comparing 13 DQN vs 15 DQN
 15 DQN can learn 10000 step environment.